isomerpages/moe-anchorgreenpri/_about-us/School Info/Discipline Philosophy and School Rules.md

 • Observe safety guidelines and behave in a safe manner<br><br>

 <strong>2.
 Attendance and Punctuality</strong><br>
-• Daily attendance is compulsory.<br>
+• Daily attendance is compulsory.
 • Please do not send your child to school if he/she is unwell and please call the school to inform his/her Form teacher of your child’s absence.<br>
 • Absenteeism must be covered by a Medical Certificate from a doctor OR a letter with a valid supporting document.<br>
 • A valid Medical Certificate, from a clinic registered with the Singapore Medical Council, must be submitted to your child’s/ward’s Form Teacher if he/she has missed any scheduled assessments, when he/she returns to school.<br>